HassarHassane/RWA-Project/Readme.txt

 #Project Introduction:

 Hello !!
- Welcome to our application RWA(Routing Wavelenght Assignment).
-As you know the general objective of the RWA problem is to maximize the number of established connections.
-Each connection request must be given a route and wavelength.
- The wavelength must be consistent for the entire path, unless the usage of wavelength converters is assumed.
- Two connections requests can share the same optical link, provided a different wavelength is used.
+    Welcome to our application RWA(Routing Wavelenght Assignment).As you know the general objective of the RWA problem is to maximize the number of established connections.Each connection request must be given a route and wavelength.The wavelength must be consistent for the entire path,unless the usage of wavelength converters is assumed.Two connections requests can share the same optical link, provided a different wavelength is used.

- Getting Started
+#Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-Prerequisites:
+#Prerequisites:

-•if you want develop or test the code we invite you to install Anaconda on Windows.
+If you want develop or test the code we invite you to install Anaconda on Windows.
 You find in this following link explicated details: https://problemsolvingwithpython.com/01-Orientation/01.03-Installing-Anaconda-on-Windows/

-How to interact with our GUI:
+#How to interact with our GUI:

-The zip folder contains everything you need,
-We advise you to read these following steps carefully:
+The zip folder contains everything you need.We advise you to read these following steps carefully:

 •	To start you must input three matrices :

 •	A is the matrix of the graph
 •	B is the matrix of the connection requests
 •	X is the matrix of Time